ColtonMakesStuff/RockStacking/README.md

 I would like to use js to make a rock stacking game

 this is going to be done by slowly chipping away at building  a js physics engine from scratch.

 WHAAAT????
 FROM SCRATCH?
+WHY???

-WHY??? well physics are interesting so even if it takes a long time and is difficult I want to learn more about it, the stacking game isnt really the goal, the learing is.
+well physics are interesting so even if it takes a long time and is difficult I want to learn more about it, the stacking game isnt really the goal, the learning is.

 what do I think I need